shawnanastasio/libkvmchan/README.md

 Overview
 -----
 libkvmchan uses a host/client architecture.
-Generally, the host is the KVM host system and the client is a virtual machine.
+Generally, the host is the KVM host system and the client is a virtual machine, but other configurations work too.
 Since libkvmchan uses `ivshmem`, all client machines must be configured with an `ivshmem` device in qemu/libvirt.
 This is described in the [Looking Glass Project's Documentation](https://looking-glass.hostfission.com/quickstart/linux/libvirt).